 We love burgers for a quick dinner in our house served with homemade potato wedges or sweet potato fries, it’s always a popular choice.
 Homemade burgers are so quick and simple to make (it’s really just a case of rolling them out into the right shape) and making them yourself means you know exactly what goes into them.

 It also means (for a couple of extra minutes) you can tweak the flavours to suit each person.
-My two boys don’t really like hot, spicy food whereas Jon and I like ours with a little kick, so I split out some plain mince for them before adding the spices for us.
-It also means I can leave the salt out of theirs which I prefer to do while they’re still small.
+My two boys don’t really like hot, spicy food whereas I like mine with a little kick, so I split out some plain mince for them before adding the spices for me.
+It also meant that I could leave the salt out of theirs which I preferred to do when they were small.

 When it comes to cooking with mince I often tend to go for lower fat versions to keep the calories down a bit.
 I think this is fine for something like a cottage pie or spaghetti bolognese, but when it comes to burgers I find you need to use something with a higher fat content otherwise they seem to end up dried out and a bit bland.
 As lamb mince tends to be slightly higher in natural fats, it’s therefore absolutely perfect for burger-making, giving you something juicy and full of flavour.